RyanCardin15/AzureDevOps-MCP/README.md

 - `WorkItemTools`: Tools for work item operations
 - `BoardsSprintsTools`: Tools for boards and sprints operations
 - `ProjectTools`: Tools for project management operations
-- `GitTools`: Tools for Git operations
+- `GitTools`: Tools for Git operations (enhanced with advanced features)
 - `WikiTools`: Tools for wiki and wiki page operations
 - `TestingCapabilitiesTools`: Tools for testing capabilities operations
 - `DevSecOpsTools`: Tools for DevSecOps operations
 - `ArtifactManagementTools`: Tools for artifact management operations
 - `AIAssistedDevelopmentTools`: Tools for AI-assisted development operations
+- `BuildTools`: Tools for build management operations
+- `ReleaseTools`: Tools for release management operations
+- `SearchTools`: Tools for advanced search operations

 ## Tool Registration

 The MCP server requires tools to be explicitly registered in the `index.ts` file.
-By default, only a subset of all possible tools are registered to keep the initial implementation manageable.
+This implementation includes a comprehensive set of tools across all major Azure DevOps functionality areas, with over 80 tools registered covering work items, repositories, builds, releases, search, wiki, testing, security, and more.

 To register more tools: